 Tips for recycling

-We have found some great tips via Recycle Coach.
+We have found some great additional tips via Recycle Coach.
 Please read their “5 Tips on how to recycle aerosol cans.”

 Avoid dumping your cans!